 Medicare provides good medical coverage for basic medical expenses, but there could be significant out of- pocket costs that Medicare doesn’t cover.
 A Medicare Supplement Plan can help fill these gaps for out of- pocket costs.
-There is different Medicare Supplement (“Medigap”) plans approved by each state that can provide you with coverage that meet your needs and budget.
+There are different Medicare Supplement (“Medigap”) plans approved by each state that can provide you with coverage that meet your needs and within budget.

 - Choose your own doctor or hospital that accepts Medicare patients — with no network restrictions

 - Plans that travels with you anywhere in the U.S.